What it is

 Why it matters

-People treat a dissolved friend group as evidence that something is wrong with them, and that shame keeps them from starting over.
-But dissolution is the default outcome of lifestyle change, not a verdict.
-Over a full life you may need something like ten distinct friend groups, which means you will plant and replant many times, and the skill of starting a group matters more than the luck of keeping one.
-Winter has a function too.
-It's when you rest, reflect, and figure out what you want the next season to look like.
-The failure mode isn't losing a group.
-It's responding to winter by never planting again.
+People treat a dissolved friend group as evidence that something is wrong with them, and that shame is what keeps them from starting over.
+But dissolution is the default outcome of lifestyle change, not a verdict on your character.
+Over a full life you may need something like ten distinct friend groups, one for each chapter, which means you will plant and replant many times.
+The skill that actually matters, then, isn't the luck of keeping one group forever.
+It's the ability to start a new one, on purpose, when a season turns.

 What to practice